oucs-teaching/cosc349-labs/lab02.md

 ## Caution: VirtualBox creates large files

-As is typical with most virtualisation systems, working with VirtualBox will involve working with large files.
+As is typical with most (full / hardware) virtualisation systems, working with VirtualBox will involve working with large files.
 You should keep an eye on where these large files accumulate, regardless of whether you are using your own computer, or using CS Lab computers.
 The typical sources of large files are:
 - VMs' hard disk image files
 - Files that record snapshots of VM state (e.g., memory), or facilitate rolling-back changes to VMs' hard disk image files
 - Snapshots or clones of VMs